Rules of Court

 - The Norwalk Municipal Court Drug Court was certified as a Specialized Docket Court on December 01, 2017 by the Ohio Supreme Court.

 - Pursuant to Sup.
-36.28 every three (3) years after the receipt of certification or within six (6) months after a change in the Judge assigned
+36.28 every three (3) years after the receipt of certification or within six (6) months after a change in the Judge assigned to the session, whichever comes first, the Drug Court shall successfully recomplete the certification application process pursuant to Sup.
+36.21 through 36.26.
+The Specialized Docket Section of the Ohio Supreme Court may abbreviate the first certification to allow for rotating certification periods among the court and divisions.

 - Placement In The Norwalk Municipal Court Drug Court

 - An applicant for Drug Court many referred from the bench, by defense counsel, or the prosecutor's office.
-THe individual may request to apply
+THe individual may request to apply for Drug Court at either arraignment or the sentencing phase of their case.

 - Applicants will be assessed by the court's Chemical Dependency Coordinator to determine if the applicant meets the criteria of a chemical